eaardal/myip/README.md

 # myip
-Console app that prints the current ip
+Console app that prints the current ip and its geolocation